 AMD, age-related macular degeneration; BLUP, best linear unbiased predictor; DAP, days after pollination; FDR, false discovery rate; GBS, genotyping-by-sequencing; GBLUP, genomic best linear unbiased prediction; GGDP, geranylgeranyl diphosphate; GWAS, genome-wide association study; ĥl2, heritability on a line-mean basis; HPLC, high-performance liquid chromatography; LD, linkage disequilibrium; MEP, methylerythritol phosphate; MLMM, multi-locus mixed-model; QTL, quantitative trait locus; RDA, recommended daily allowance; SNP, single-nucleotide polymorphism; WGP, whole-genome prediction.

 Carotenoids are fat-soluble red, orange, and yellow pigments synthesized by plants that play a critical role in photosynthesis, serving as photoprotectants, antioxidants, and accessory pigments for light harvesting (reviewed in Cuttriss et al., 2011).
-When ingested in food by humans, plant-based provitamin A carotenoids, such as α-carotene (one retinyl group), β-carotene (two retinyl groups), and β-cryptoxanthin (one retinyl group), can be converted to retinol, or vitamin A (Combs 2012).
+When ingested in food by humans, plant-based provitamin A carotenoids, such as α-carotene (one retinyl group), β-carotene (two retinyl groups), and β-cryptoxanthin (one retinyl group), can be converted to retinol, or vitamin A (Combs, 2012).
 Compromised immune function, blindness, increased risk of maternal mortality and ultimately death from severe infections can result from vitamin A deficiency.
-In developing countries, more than 127 million preschool-aged children and 7 million pregnant women are vitamin A deficient (West 2002), but less than 1% of the US population is deficient (National Center for Environmental Health, 2012).
+In developing countries, more than 127 million preschool-aged children and 7 million pregnant women are vitamin A deficient (West, 2002), but less than 1% of the US population is deficient (National Center for Environmental Health, 2012).
 However, even when accounting for consumption of fortified food and dietary supplements, 37% of American adults are below the estimated average requirement for vitamin A intake (Fulgoni et al., 2011).

 Lutein and zeaxanthin are the primary pigment compounds found in the retina (macula) of the eye (Bone et al., 1993), conferring protection against photo-oxidative damage to the retina (reviewed in Krinsky et al., 2003).
-Elevated intake of these two non-provitamin A dietary carotenoids has been associated with a reduced risk of progression to late stage age-related macular degeneration (AMD) (Chew et al., 2014; Wu et al., 2015), the leading cause of irreversible blindness of elderly adults in the developed world (Congdon et al., 2004; Friedman et al., 2004).
+Elevated intake of these two non-provitamin A dietary carotenoids has been associated with a reduced risk of progression to late-stage age-related macular degeneration (AMD) (Chew et al., 2014; Wu et al., 2015), the leading cause of irreversible blindness of elderly adults in the developed world (Congdon et al., 2004; Friedman et al., 2004).
 The estimated prevalence of AMD in the US population aged 40 and over is 6.5% (Klein et al., 2011), with a forecasted total of almost 18 million early AMD cases in 2050 (Rein et al., 2009).
 Although no established recommended daily allowance (RDA) exists for lutein and zeaxanthin, consuming the recommended servings of fruits and vegetables each day would result in a ~5 mg/day intake of these two carotenoids (reviewed in Mares, 2016).
 Incidentally, daily intakes of lutein and zeaxanthin in the range of 5-6 mg/day are associated with the lowest AMD rates (reviewed in Mares, 2016), but together they have an average daily intake of only ~1.6 mg for an American adult (National Health and Nutrition Examination Survey, 2016).